holdenmatt/use-pyodide/README.md

 # use-pyodide

-A simple React hook to run Python (using pyodide) in a web worker.
+A simple React hook to run Python code (using pyodide) in a web worker.

 ## Install